-3.6.12 ACROWRX Key
+3.6.13 ACROWRX Key

 OnFlight Hub natively integrates with the ACROWRX aerobatics analysis software.
 When subscribing to the ACROWRX software a key is provided, which can be entered on the OnFlight Hub configuration page and enables selecting the ACROWRX data format output.
+The title of the configuration page will change to "OnFlight + ACROWRX" after the key has been correctly applied.

-3.6.13 Stadia AGL Altimeter (Firmware version 4 and newer)
+3.6.14 Stadia AGL Altimeter (Firmware version 4 and newer)